-IKEA is a Swedish Home furnishings company founded by Ingvar Kamprad in 1943 in Smål and in southern Sweden.
-At the age of five Ingvar Kamprad started his journey as an entrepreneur selling matches to his nearby neighbours.
+IKEA is a Swedish Home furnishings company founded by Ingvar Kamprad in 1943 in Småland in southern Sweden.
+At the age of five Ingvar Kamprad started his journey as an entrepreneur selling matches to his neighbours.
 From matches he expanded his business to selling flower seeds, greeting cards, Christmas tree decorations, and later pencils and ball point pens.

-As the IKEA Concept expands to reach more and more parts of the world it also grows farther and farther from its roots in Sweden, the roots that have nourished our values.
+As the IKEA Concept expands reaching more and more parts of the world it also grows farther and farther from its roots in Sweden, the roots that have nourished our values.

-IKEA culture and values play such an important role in the IKEA business that a co-worker culture center was built in Älmhult, Sweden.
+IKEA culture and values play such an important role in the IKEA business that a co-worker culture centre was built in Älmhult, Sweden.

 Ingvar Kamprad, IKEA founder

-The IKEA culture humbly unites us in our work to create a better The IKEA culture humbly unites us in our work to create a better everyday life for the many people.
-It’s not an easy task – and maybe that’s why we and all other IKEA coworkers are so dedicated and so stubborn.
+The IKEA culture humbly unites us in our work to create a better everyday life for the many people.
+It’s not an easy task – and maybe that’s why we and most of IKEA co-workers are so dedicated and so stubborn.